 We believe that meaningful climate solutions must address a range of social, economic and environmental concerns and incorporate a range of knowledge and approaches, including equity.
 So we aim to bring a diverse cohort of leaders and organizations from all sectors of society – nonprofits, businesses, and government – to work on these challenges together.JOIN OUR COMMUNITY

-LC3 is a network of seven local centres supported by the Federation of Canadian Municipalities (FCM).
-Alberta Ecotrust, in partnership with The City of Calgary and The City of Edmonton, will manage the local LC3 Centres in both Calgary and Edmonton to identify, invest in, and scale up carbon reduction solutions.
+Alberta Ecotrust is a member of the Low Carbon Cities Canada (LC3), a network of seven local centres supported by the Federation of Canadian Municipalities (FCM).
+Alberta Ecotrust, in partnership with The City of Calgary and The City of Edmonton, will manage the local centres in both Calgary and Edmonton, now the Climate Innovation Fund, to identify, invest in, and scale up carbon reduction solutions.
 Initial projects will focus on deep energy retrofits in the commercial and residential sector, and local deployment of renewable energy.

-For Alberta Ecotrust, the federal investment in the LC3 Centres in Calgary and Edmonton represents a significant expansion of our investment potential.
+For Alberta Ecotrust, the federal investment in the Climate Innovation Fund in Calgary and Edmonton represents a significant expansion of our investment potential.
 We will continue to seek new partners working on technology and policies that result in emission reductions.
 This new foray into municipal action on carbon expands the work we have done in Edmonton and opens the doors for our organization to meaningfully engage in impact investing.

 MAPPING WHAT MATTERS